This article was written by Jonathan Gifford and originally published on Climate Copy

 C&I Potential

-When revising upwards its "Global solar PV market outlook" report in December 2023, energy analysts Wood Mackenzie noted that electricity price shocks were driving energy procurement decisions among European households and industry."This [electricity price increase] has driven record installation volumes for residential and C&I solar PV installations this quarter in these markets," said WoodMac.
+"This [electricity price increase] has driven record installation volumes for residential and C&I solar PV installations this quarter in these markets," said WoodMac.
 The uptick in demand resulted in the predominately oil and gas analysts to upgrade their forecast for European solar installations by 5% - although it was still a miserly forecast.

-The new momentum behind rooftop PV of all sizes is a trend has not gone unnoticed by others.
-In its most recent market outlook, the"EU Market Outlook for Solar Power 2023-2027"report, SolarPower Europe noted that the European Union's second largest market Spain had seen an acceleration of C&I solar uptake.
+the"EU Market Outlook for Solar Power 2023-2027"report, SolarPower Europe noted that the European Union's second largest market Spain had seen an acceleration of C&I solar uptake.

 "Quickly decreasing module prices backed demand in the nascent commercial and industrial (C&I) segment in the second half of 2023," SolarPower Europe reported.
 It added that while right across the EU 2023 was an exceptionally strong year for rooftop solar adoption in all market segments, C&I was the standout.